 One of the most exciting opportunities for a MIT undergraduate is the many research opportunities.
 In fact, there is a program called: Undergraduate Research Opportunities Program (UROP).

 MIT offers an early action option for admissions.
 This is non-binding, but allows the admissions office to give applications a closer read in early November.
-Early Action is limited to US citizens and permanent residents; international citizens may only apply during Regular Action.
+Early Action is limited to U.S. citizens and permanent residents; international citizens may only apply during the regular round.

 MIT Early Action isn’t single-choice which means you can apply to an Early Decision school which is binding, but if you get into both MIT and the Early Decision school you would have to decline MIT.